 The best solution to make sure you’ve got the best burger seasoning is normally to go with a beef rub that’s been crafted around the type of cut you’re using and the way you’re grilling it.
-For example, Traeger’s Prime Rib Rub is designed to bring out the best in beef alone, and it’s best paired with Oak wood pellets.
+For example, Traeger’s Prime Rib Rub is designed to bring out the best in beef alone, and it’s best paired with Mesquite wood pellets.

 Whatever seasoning you go for, try to keep it simple and play to your audience.